splynx/docs/files/en/configuration/crm/imap/imap.md

 **Main settings:**

 * **Enable IMAP processing** - enable/disable the option to correspond with the lead.
-All email threads will be available in the **Communication** tab of lead's profile;
+All email threads will be available in the **Communication** tab of the lead's profile;

 **Email tracking:**